SamuelJanas/MLops/lightning/README.md

 ---
 MLFlow

-Overall works nicely and easy enought syntax:
+Overall works nicely and syntax is easy enough.

 ```sh
 mlflow ui --backend-store-uri ./mlruns
 ```
 Will start a UI based on local scores.
 Seems cool for self-hosting.
 I saw that they allow easy connection with databricks.

-NOTE: Apparently it's deprecated and I should've used an database backend but it works on my end so I'm keeping it.
+NOTE: Apparently the way I have it implemented is deprecated and I should've used a database backend but it works on my end so I'm keeping it.

 ![dashboard metrics](scr/metrics.png)